More bark than bite as Beijing takes aim at housing speculation

 BEIJING China's plans to curb property speculation are likely to be more bark than bite, and markets have over-reacted because of the uncertainty over how local governments will implement measures including a 20 percent capital gains tax on house sales.

-Investors took fright this week over the potential impact of the tax - which has been in place for almost two decades but never strictly enforced - hammering shares of big property development firms such as China Vanke, Poly Real Estate, China State Construction Engineering and China Resources Land.
+Investors took fright this week over the potential impact of the tax - which has been in place for almost two decades but never strictly enforced - hammering shares of big property development firms such as China Vanke (000002.SZ), Poly Real Estate (600048.SS), China State Construction Engineering (601668.SS) and China Resources Land (1109.HK).

 But local governments, expected to act by the end of next month on the plans announced on Friday - just days ahead of the formal transfer of power to new leadership in the world's second-biggest economy - are likely to temper Beijing's attempts to take the steam out of rampant property speculation.